Courses

 REL 0033 Life after Death in Western History.
 Examination of the many ideas of heaven, hell, purgatory, and other afterlives and post-mortem geographies, as they have developed throughout Western history.
 Survey of a range of texts, artifacts, and works of art from the ancient Mediterranean and Medieval Europe, to the Christian Reformation and early 21st century America, including theoretical questions regarding cognitive science and the imagining of invisible worlds, the socio-political uses of post-mortem damnation and/or reward, as well as the ubiquitous historical struggle to address human mortality.
 Provides students with critical methods for understanding the texts, artifacts, or works of art in their relevant historical, political, and religious contexts.
 Formerly REL 0070.

-REL 0034 Religion and Ethics.
+REL 0034 Religion and Ethics (Cross-listed as CVS 19.)
 Questions and approaches in religious ethics, including philosophical and theological inquiries into the basis of morality.
 Methodological and normative issues concerning interpretation, argument, and practice in religious communities.
 The internal diversity of major religious traditions (Judaism, Christianity, Islam, Hinduism, and Buddhism) and religious communities' confrontations with contemporary ethical issues.

 REL 0035 Law, Religion, and International Relations.
 (Cross-listed with CVS 24.)
 Relations between religion and the state seen through the lens of law and the day to day function of the judiciary in the US, Egypt, and China.
 Ways that religions provide the justification and structural foundation for the exercise of political and legal power within and between states as well as ways that religions respond to legal constraints enacted by governments.
 Focus on the repercussions of “Freedom of Religion” both historically and internationally and the role of secularism in fostering distinctly modern forms of religiosity and “fundamentalisms.”
 First Amendment case-law in the United States; issues of sovereignty, law, and the state in Egypt and China.
 Formerly REL 0008.